Alternative Break

 Alternative Breaks are often physically, emotionally, and mentally challenging as a result of the immersive nature of the program.
 The experience is both challenging and rewarding due to long days spent completing service projects and educational sessions, which often require physical labor, dialogues, and reflection activities on social issues over the course of a 5 to 6 day period.
 Participants are asked and encouraged to take responsibility for their wellbeing during the trip by planning ahead to prepare themselves as best as possible for the experience and making needs known to the team and Alt.
 Break Leaders so accommodations and plans can be made that account for the needs of all team members.
 Participants will complete a self-care planning activity to support this process.

-- If you receive a positive test result before program departure, we ask that you remove yourself from the program, and follow OSU's positive case notification protocols and current isolation & quarantine guidance, or the most current protocols and guidance in effect at the time of the program.
+If a participant tests positive for COVID-19 during the Alternative Break program, we ask that they follow current guidance for preventing spread of respiratory viruses when you’re sick or the most current protocols and guidance in effect at the time of the program.

 Protocols for handling potential positive COVID-19 cases during the program will be shared with students who are accepted into the program.

-- Must be a currently enrolled OSU student at the Corvallis campus OR Ecampus
+• Must be a currently enrolled OSU student

-In order to apply and participate, Ecampus students must meet the following requirements:
+In order to apply and participate, students must do the following:

-- Must attend all parts of the program in-person, including 4 pre-trip meetings before the trips during spring break and 1 meeting after spring break in-person on the Corvallis campus.
-In-person attendance at these meetings will offer a more engaging experience and directly supports team building.
+1. Must attend all parts of the program in-person, including 4 pre-trip meetings before spring break trips and 1 meeting after spring break in-person on the Corvallis campus.
+In-person attendance at these meetings offers a more engaging experience and directly supports team building.

-- Must travel to the trip location (Yakima, WA; Ashland, OR; & San Francisco, CA) with group by coming to the Corvallis campus on Saturday, March 23rd to depart with the team and return to Corvallis on Friday, March 29th.
+2. Must travel to the trip location (Yakima, WA; Ashland, OR; or San Francisco, CA) with the team by coming to the Corvallis campus on departure day and return to Corvallis with the team at the end.
 Teams travel to their location in 12-passenger university vans provided by OSU.

 If you have extenuating, unexpected medical, academic, or family/personal circumstances that are out of your control and need to cancel your participation, you may be reimbursed for any expenses that Community Engagement & Leadership can recover.
 The emergency must arise before the program starts to receive any refund.
 Students will be asked to provide a signed request for any partial refund that summarizes the extenuating circumstances.